UkiDLucas/book-mobile-business/en/02_Leadership.md

 # Leadership

-I would like to start this book with some of the qualities you will have to develop as a leader in order to succeed in your endeavors.
+There are some qualities and habits you have to develop as a leader in order to succeed in your endeavors.

 ## Planning and goal setting